TailwindMechanics/neurocache-hub/docs/uiplan.md

 > Implementation
 - Understand the basic principles of responsive design.
 - Get familiar with media queries and how they work.
 You can test media queries in the browser's developer tools.
+- Develop mobile-first:
-- Develop mobile-first: start with a mobile layout, then scale up for larger screens.
-This approach ensures that your site performs well on smaller, resource-constrained devices.
+	- Start with a mobile layout, then scale up for larger screens.
+	- This approach ensures that your site performs well on smaller, resource-constrained devices.
 - Test your designs on various screen sizes using the browser's developer tools or using a tool like Sizzy.
 - Introduce Storybook early in the process: it has a built-in tool to simulate different viewport sizes, which makes it easier to develop and test components for various screen sizes.